sudam1997/tabot-public/README.md

 # tabot-public
-You need to install docker compose
+You need to install docker compose. <br>
 Please fill .env file in app folder with your own credentials